-2) Parking Lots
+Parking Lots

 It is the intent that parking lots shall be located behind buildings to screen from view from all street frontages and usable open space areas, unless specified otherwise herein.
-Exceptions shall be permitted for secondary streets.
+Exceptions shall be permitted for parking lots adjacent to a building where a Street Wall is used, or lots on secondary streets.
 The perimeter of parking lots shall be framed by a street-wall using: [Ord.
 2010-022]

-- a) Buildings; or, - b) A five foot wide landscape strip that includes a minimum 30 inch high hedge or concrete street-wall, with canopy trees planted 30 feet on center.
-Breaks to allow for pedestrian access shall be permitted. - c) Separation between parking and parallel alleys shall not be required for any project that does not have streets or blocks, and alleys may be incorporated into parking lots as standard drive isles.
+- a) Buildings; or, - A five foot wide landscape strip that includes a minimum 30 inch high hedge or concrete street-wall, with canopy trees planted 30 feet on center.
+Breaks to allow for pedestrian access shall be permitted. - Separation between parking and parallel alleys shall not be required for any project that does not have streets or blocks, and alleys may be incorporated into parking lots as standard drive isles.